+There was no impairment charge recorded in the year ended December 31, 2021.
 We recorded an impairment charge of €207.6 million in the year ended December 31, 2020.
 See Note 8 - Goodwill and intangible assets, net in the notes to our consolidated financial statements for further details.

-Operating income (loss)
+Operating income/(loss)

-Our operating loss was €252.7 million for the year ended December 31, 2020 compared to an operating income of €38.1 million for the year ended December 31, 2019.
-The decline was mainly driven by an impairment of goodwill of €207.6 million recorded in the first quarter of 2020.
-The decline was further driven by a sharp decline in Referral Revenue due to the COVID-19 pandemic for the year ended December 31, 2020.
-Our operating loss was partly offset by reductions in operating expenses by €506.5 million, compared to the year ended December 31, 2019, mostly attributable to lower Advertising Spend, to the restructuring of our organization and to lower professional fees and production costs for television advertisement.
+Our operating income was €10.1 million for the year ended December 31, 2021 compared to an operating loss of €252.7 million for the year ended December 31, 2020.
+The increase was mainly driven by the non-recurrence of goodwill impairment charges of €207.6 million recorded in the first quarter of 2020.
+The increase was further driven by an increase in Referral Revenue of €111.0 million in the year ended December 31, 2021, which was partly offset by an increase in Advertising Spend in an amount of €73.6 million.
+Reductions in operating expenses (excluding Advertising Spend and goodwill) further contributed to the increase in operating income.